notofonts/dogra/fontbakery/googlefonts-NotoSerifDogra-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- Five.dogra

+	- vowelRr.dogra

+	- vowelLl.dogra

 	- Two.dogra

-	- vowelRr.dogra

 	- Avagraha.dogra

 	- One.dogra

-	- Five.dogra
+	- Nine.dogra

 	- vowelL.dogra

-	- Seven.dogra

-	- Six.dogra

-	- Zero.dogra
+	- uni00A0.1

-	- Three.dogra
+	- Eight.dogra

 	- And 6 more.